osquery/foundation/docs/office-hours/20200428_meeting_notes.md

 ## TLS Certs

-`*.osquery.io` was in facebook's cert management cloud, and was expiring.
-As osquery is already running inside AWS, Teddy moved the cert management into one of the AWS services.
+`*.osquery.io` was in Facebook's cert management tools, and was expiring.
+As osquery is already running inside AWS, Teddy moved the cert management into one of the AWS services, AWS is now the root.

 ## osquery container PRs column names